CPEN-221/textbook/README.md

 python3 scripts/build_labs.py
 ```

 Run the readings build first.
-The lab build then publishes the student-facing 2025
-archive and adds its link to the readings home page.
-It deliberately excludes TA
-guides and teaching-team assets.

 Generated pages carry a SHA-256 digest of their Markdown source.
 The site checker
 fails if a source changes without a corresponding rebuild.